-Location – “upper nw” center is where River Rd meets Wisconsin.
-Tenleytown Borders are Chesapeake to the north, Van Ness to the south – eastern side is at 39th / Nebraska and 43rd on the west.
-It’s between AU Park to the west and is often paired together.
+Tenleytown is in upper northwest.
+The center is where River Rd meets Wisconsin and you’ll know when you’re there because it’s the middle of the retail strip.
+Tenleytown stretches to Chesapeake St to the north, Van Ness to the south – 39th / Nebraska on the east side and 43rd on the west.
+It’s between AU Park to the west and is often paired together with AU Park.
 Where Tenleytown is more commercial with some residential, AU Park is mostly residential with a sprinkling of shopping and restaurants.

 In the late 1800’s, Tenleytown began to develop and the streetcar came to connect the residents with downtown.